 Daniel has received grants, scholarships and prizes from a number of Maltese and international organisations, including MATEFL and IATEFL.
 Thanks to the academic merits of one of his articles, in 2013 he was awarded the Terry Furlong Prize for Research by the National Association for the Teaching of English (NATE) in the UK.
 In 2014, he was awarded a Research Mobility Programme Award by the World Universities Network that enabled him to conduct research at the University of Sydney on creativity in English.
 At the 2014 ELTons Ceremony, the British Council awarded him and a group of colleagues from Junior College the Innovation in Assessment Prize in recognition of their work on the design and implementation of the Advanced English Speaking Examination.
 In 2015, Daniel was awarded a Santander International Connections Award in order for him to conduct research in the USA.

 Daniel regularly gives talks at international conferences.
-He has presented his work at events in Australia, Austria, Bosnia, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Slovakia, Spain, Switzerland, Turkey, the United Kingdom, and the USA.
+He has presented his work at events in Australia, Austria, Bosnia, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Italy, Serbia, Slovakia, Spain, Switzerland, Turkey, the UAE, the United Kingdom, and the USA.
 In 2012, IATEFL invited him to convene a symposium on extensive reading at its conference in Glasgow.